Eleventh Annual WID Institute (2019)

 - Developing as teachers and writers

-- Learn from colleagues who are innovative teachers
+- Learn from and with colleagues who are innovative teachers

-- Have the opportunity to participate in the WID Undergraduate Mentor Program, which attaches experienced undergraduate writing tutors to writing-intensive courses for majors
+- Receive priority to participate in the WID Undergraduate Mentor Program, which attaches experienced undergraduate writing tutors to writing-intensive courses for majors